Aeth-er/Aeth-er/README.md

 <br />

-Hello, my name is [Aether](https://aetherisme.xyz), and I'm a passionate self-taught web developer and learning software engineer from Pakistan.
+Hello, my name is Sultan aka [Aether](https://aetherisme.xyz), and I'm a passionate self-taught web developer and learning software engineer from Pakistan.
 My passion for software is inventing new ideas and bringing them to life through attractive user interfaces.
 I put a lot of thought into the user experience, architecture, and code quality of the products I create.

-I am also a discord server owner and moderator.
-I learned a lot from the different servers/communities and I love how working with new people.
-DM [Aether#9840](https://discord.gg/TDbGjjgcDA) for more information.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />